Skip to content

 0.5 / 1

-The company reports several different deforestation-monitoring activities across its supplier operations.
-The company reports that 995,200 ha of land is monitored continuously by Global Forest Watch combining GLAD (Global Analysis and Discovery) and RADD (Radar for Detecting Deforestation) system for deforestation across its own operation and suppliers, however the company does not provide a separate figure for suppliers.
+The company reports several different deforestation-monitoring activities across its supplier operation and stated that 995,200 ha of land is monitored continuously by Global Forest Watch combining GLAD (Global Analysis and Discovery) and RADD (Radar for Detecting Deforestation) systems for deforestation across its own operation and that of suppliers, however, the company does not provide a separate figure for supplier operations.

 • Y